AlistairTait12/makers_learning_notes/week_8/retro.md

 # Better?
 - Not enough planning?
-  - Even though it felt like we did
+  - Even though it felt like we did loads
   - More time planning may have resulted in better end result?
   - Didn't use story points
 - Not enough use of resources?